Functions

 }

-Parameters are explicitly typed.
+- Parameters are explicitly typed.

-The return type appears after the parameter list.
+- Return type appears after the parameter list.

-return is required for non-void functions.
+- Return is required for non-void functions.

 Recursion